Visyond/website-hugo/site/content/casestudiessection/_index.md

       allowed me to focus on business impact rather than the intricacies of modeling I had to deal with in Excel.
     title: >-
-      How a Leading Telecom Company accelerates their business case workflow by 80% and empowers their customers with Visyond
+      How Ericsson accelerates their business case workflow by 80% and empowers their customers with Visyond
   - author: 'Fernando Rizzo, Area Manager, Elettronica'
     image: /img/elet2.png